kengz/neo4jKB/README.md

 - `created_by`: The hash-string of the `prop`'s updator.
 Doesn't show in `constrain.js` but is built in to `KB_builder.js`.
 - `created_when`: The timestamp of when the author created the `prop`.
 Doesn't show in `constrain.js` but is built in to `KB_builder.js`.
 - external of `prop`, each `node` must have at least zero Labels, and each edge exactly one Label.
+- note that although `hash_by` and `hash` are required for edges, it's optional to obey it, i.e. you can utilize the `hash` in your custom `query()`, but `addEdge` will allow for duplicate edge `hash`.
+In fact, `addEdge` hashes by using `LabelE` and the hash of the source and target nodes, i.e. there can be only one edge of a unique label between two distinct nodes.

 ##### Permissible graph operations: